sunchao123456/bitshares-pricefeed/README.md

 See example configuration in `examples/composite.yaml`

+#### Algorithm Based Assets

+Some assets use a computed formula as price like HERO or HERTZ.
+Those are implemented with a source class that return the computed value, usually with USD as quote.

 ## Development

 To run tests you need get API keys for the providers, and register them as environment variables: